-If you follow me on Instagram (please do, we’re having fun there!), you have surely seen me bragging about my attending an international conference in London, the topic of which was “Caribbean Women (Post) Diaspora: African/Caribbean Interconnections“.
+If you follow me on Instagram (please do, we’re having fun there!), you have surely seen me bragging about my attending an international conference in London, the topic of which was “Caribbean Women (Post) Diaspora: African/Caribbean Interconnections”.
 I was honored to have been accepted and I would like to warmly thank the organizers of the conference, Dr. Suzanne Scafe and Beverley Goring of London South Bank University who put so much work in the preparation and even took the trouble to provide me with vegan food for each meal.
-Thank you so much for your kind attention to me!

 I presented a paper entitled ” ‘There is such a shelter in each other‘: women looking for homes in Zadie Smith’s novels”.
 During the two days of the conference, we reflected upon the position and struggles of black women in our contemporary societies.
 We formed an inter-generational group and I reveled in the diversity of the experiences and the presentations themselves.
 Let’s have a short sum-up of the talks that had the most impact on me.

 Anthropologist & Keynote Speaker Gina Athena Ulysse stood up when her name was announced.
-She was at the back of the room and opened the conference by an amazing chant (in which she slipped the first lines of The Fugees’ “Ready or Not“), slowly walking across the room to the lectern on bare feet.
+She was at the back of the room and opened the conference by an amazing chant (in which she slipped the first lines of The Fugees’ “Ready or Not”), slowly walking across the room to the lectern on bare feet.
 A magical moment.
 She mainly spoke about the necessity to “dare to know oneself” and said “if we don’t define ourselves for ourselves”, then we are controlled by the others’ limitations.
 This “we”, of course, designates black women: “We exist as we are and that is enough”, she hammered out.
 “Subjectivity allows me to claim who I am and not who you want me to be”, and she added, “your objectivity suffocates me”.
 At one point in her speech, she cried.
-You read that right, she cried.
+She cried.
 And during the Q&A time that followed, another woman of about the same age, maybe fifty, maybe sixty, broke down in tears, in echo to Gina’s words.
 Just mentioning the invisibilisation of women of colour made these two women choke on their words and actually cry, right in the middle of an academic conference.

 Now this may be the moment to mention that at this point, in the room, there were only three white young women and one Japanese woman.
 All the others were Black.
 We were also supported by three black men.
 One of the white women left after her presentation so until the end of the conference, we were only two Whites in a room full of black women.
 For once, I felt part of the minority, my skin colour visible, my belonging unsure, my knowledge of codes uncertain.
 I am not writing this to complain.
 On the contrary, I felt extraordinarily happy to be in this room, which was described several times over the course of the conference as “a safe space”.
 I was happy to be welcomed and listened to, even though I felt a bit worried, talking about the experiences of black women in Zadie Smith’s novels and wondering if I was talking rubbish or making sense.
 But most importantly, what I felt, right from the beginning, when these two women cried, was that I had to be here to listen.
 I felt humbled.
 As a white young woman who benefits from all the privileges of whiteness, I had to make the most of this unique experience to keep quiet and listen, genuinely listen, with my ears, my heart and my empathy, to what the tears and words of these women had to say to me, and what I could do with it.